wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-python-ptvs-flask-table-storage.md

 ##<a name="publish-to-an-azure-website"></a> Publish the web app to Azure

-The Azure .NET SDK provides an easy way to deploy your web app to Azure Web App.
+The Azure .NET SDK provides an easy way to deploy your web app to Azure.

 1. In **Solution Explorer**, right-click on the project node and select **Publish**.